Terms and Conditions for the Supply of Goods & Services

-13.1 Force majeure:
+13.1 Force Majeure:

 (a) For the purposes of this Contract, Force Majeure Event means an event beyond the reasonable control of the Supplier including but not limited to strikes, lock-

-(b) The Supplier shall not be liable to the Customer as a result of any delay or failure to perform its obligations under this Contract as a result of a Force Majeure Event.
+(b) The Supplier shall not be liable to the Customer as a result of any delay or failure to perform its obligations under this Contract as a result of a Force Majeure event.

 (c) If the Force Majeure Event prevents the Supplier from providing any of the Services and/or Goods for more than 4 weeks, the Supplier shall, without limiting its other rights or remedies, have the right to terminate this Contract immediately by giving written notice to the Customer.

-13.2 Assignment and subcontracting:
+13.2 Assignment and Subcontracting:

 (a) The Supplier may at any time assign, transfer, charge, subcontract or deal in any other manner with all or any of its rights under the Contract and may subcontract or delegate in any manner any or all of its obligations under the Contract to any third party.

-(b) The Customer shall not, without the prior written consent of the Supplier, assign, transfer, charge, subcontract or deal in any other manner with all or any of its rights or obligations under the Contract.
+(b) The Customer shall not, without the prior written consent of the Supplier, assign, transfer, charge, subcontract or deal in any other manner with all or any of its rights or obligations under this Contract.

-(a) If a court or any other competent authority finds that any provision of the Contract (or part of any provision) is invalid, illegal or unenforceable, that provision or part-
+(a) If a court or any other competent authority finds that any provision of the Contract (or any part of any provision) is invalid, illegal or unenforceable, that provision or part-

 (b) If any invalid, unenforceable or illegal provision of the Contract would be valid, enforceable and legal if some part of it were deleted, the provision shall apply with the minimum modification necessary to make it legal, valid and enforceable.

-13.6 Variation: Except as set out in these Conditions, any variation to the Contract shall only be binding when agreed in writing and signed by the Supplier.
+Except as set out in these Conditions, any variation to the Contract shall only be binding when agreed in writing and signed by the Supplier.

-13.7 Governing law and jurisdiction: This Contract, and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-
+This Contract, and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-